radanalyticsio/oshinko-specs/cluster-configs.md

 	      }
     }

-Additionally, a `stored-config` field should be added that can be used to refer to a stored configuration by name.
-If the stored-config field is set, the config object will be retrieved and those settings will be used.
+A `namedConfig` field should be added that can be used to refer to a stored configuration by name.
 For example:

     {
       "name": "fred",
-      "stored-config": "small",
+      "namedConfig": "small",
     }

-The `config` and `stored-config` fields will be optional and mutually exclusive.
-That is, one and only one must appear.
-If both or neither are present, an error will be returned.

-If a `stored-config` field refers to a config object which does not exist an erorr will be returned.

-As a first pass, oshinko will include a set of fixed configurations that may be used to create clusters of different sizes (`small`, `medium`, and `large`).

-In a future spec, options for persistent storage of cluster configurations and definition/modification of stored configs by end users will be explored.
+If the namedConfig field is set, the value will be used to look up a stored configuration.
+If the configuration is not found an error will be returned, otherwise the configuration will be read and used as the initial configuration for the cluster.
+If the `config` field is also set, any fields in the config object will be used to update the fields read from the named configuration.
+In this way a user can tweak an existing named configuration if desired without creating a new, separate named configuration or specifying an entire configuration in the config object if something similar exists.

+Named configurations can be managed as a ConfigMap object, and that object can be mounted on the oshinko-rest pod as a volume.
+This will provide persistent storage for the named configurations within a project.
+Users will be able to dynamically create and modify named cluster configurations with this mechanism.

+The oshinko-rest template can be modified to mount a ConfigMap of a fixed name at a fixed location, for example "oshinko-cluster-configurations" at /etc/oshinko-cluster-configurations.

+As a first pass, ConfigMaps will be managed using the openshift CLI.
+In the future, we may want to add an oshinko-rest endpoint for handling cluster configurations in a more abstract way.

 ### Alternatives

-Do not support stored configs.
-However, logical grouping of configuration settings is still desirable.
+None

 ## Affected Components

 oshinko-rest
 oshinko-web
 oshinko-cli
+oshinko-s2i (templates)

 ## Testing

 Existing unit tests and end-to-end tests that deal with clusters will be modified accordingly.

-Additionally, unit tests should be added to verify that the new fields are optional and mutually exclusive.
+Additionally new unit tests should be added to test how presence/absence of the namedConfig and config fields is handled and the cluster configuration lookup mechanisms.

 ## Documentation